CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 5. Select **Run** from the toolbar menu to execute the SQL command.

 6. Let's flood the system with queries to create operations to monitor.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries. **Let this pipeline run for 30 seconds to 1 minute, then cancel the run recursively**.
+Select the `Integrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries. **Let this pipeline run for 30 seconds to 1 minute, then cancel the run recursively**.

 7. In the query window, replace the script with the following: